-At its' most granular we could say engagement is a reflection of how "present" people are in that moment.
+At its most granular, we could say engagement reflects how "present" people are at that moment.
 And, for this article, I'd like to suggest being present is simply the absence of distraction.
-Like focus it's not so much something you do but rather the ability keep your mind here, now.
-To be in flow or in the zone.
+Like focus, it's not so much something you do but rather the ability keep your mind here, now.
+Some call it being in flow or the zone.

-Mindfulness, a good joke or a punch in the arm can all help bring us to the present.
+Mindfulness, a good joke, gratitude, a stubbed toe or even extreme danger can all help bring us to the present.
 So too can curiosity!

 So, let's have a quick look at how curiosity might improve engagement and why many traditional approaches to management and leadership fail to engage as well as they could.

-Telling people what or how to do might be fast but is also, arguably, the least effective way to engage.
+Telling people what to do or how to do it might be fast and, arguably, the least effective way to engage.
 One-way telling puts the onus on the speaker to do all the hard work.
 And, no matter how good a job you might think you're doing, it's also possible that some of those rapturous expressions you're feeding off are people dreaming of how they'll spend their lottery winnings.

 Educators and managers have tried to overcome this low-level engagement and encourage people to pay attention and listen with well-intentioned but rather clumsy tools like threatening exams, praise or other "carrots and sticks".